-- The authentication status pass or fail is cached. - If authentication passes, user roles are assigned.
+- The successful authentication result is cached. - If authentication passes, user roles are assigned.

-Authorization results are not cached.
+Authorization results and failed authentication results are not cached.

 For example, if an MBO is protected by "LogicalRoleA", and the security configuration that MBO is deployed in has a role mapping to "PhysicalRoleA", each time a user tries to access this MBO, the provider checks to see if they are in PhysicalRoleA based on cached role membership from the original authentication.
 It does not check the security repository each time thereafter.